1. Purpose of policy

 5.3 Drivers on a probationary “P” license must display “P” plates, when driving University Vehicles. ”P” platers are not able to drive vehicles provided through rental hire agreements.
 Drivers on learner’s permits are not allowed to drive University Vehicles.

 5.4 Drivers of University specialist 4WD vehicles will be required to undertake a specialist registered training (RTO) course prior to use off road.
-Details for this course is available through Asset Management Services.
+Details for this course is available through Facilities Management.

 6. Conditions of use